 Wire Size Calculator

-Determine the correct wire gauge (AWG) for your electrical circuit based on amperage, distance, voltage, and conductor material.
-NEC-compliant with voltage drop analysis.
+Calculate the correct wire gauge for electrical runs.
+Enter amps, one-way distance, and voltage to get the recommended AWG size with voltage drop analysis.

 Quick Answer